-- Separate the biscuits, and cut each into 6 to 8 pieces and add to the bag.
+- Separate the biscuits, and cut or break each into 6 to 8 pieces and add to the bag.

 - Peel, core and dice the apple, and add the apple pieces to the bag.
-Shake it well to distribute the cinnamon and sugar over the biscuit pieces and apple.
+Shake it well to distribute the cinnamon and sugar over the pieces of biscuit and apple.